 Single Pole Lamps

-A double-arm version is seen featured in Place de la Bastille:
+A double-arm version in Place de la Bastille:

-This old-fashioned-style lamp post like this one in Place Dauphine can be found all over town.
+You can easily spot old-fashioned-style lamp posts like this one in Place Dauphine all over town.

 Rounded lamp posts can create romantic shadows like in Place des Vosges.

 In addition, there are many narrow streets in Paris (mainly in the districts of Marais, Saint-Germain-des-Prés, Latin Quarter and Montmartre) where the lighting is simply attached to the façades of the buildings.

 There are many types of candelabra in Paris with a varying number of arms.